ckkummer/STAT453---Taxi-Prediction/README.md

 ## Introduction

-The intent of this project is to provide the opportunity to apply a multitude of Neural Network variants to identify the variability, effecicacy, and practice the implementation on a real-world problem.
+As a whole: The intent of this project is to provide the opportunity to apply a multitude of Neural Network variants to identify the variability, effecicacy, and practice the implementation on a real-world problem.

+Clariy-->

 ## Data